The New York City Community Air Survey

 Methods

-The Health Department designed NYCCAS to understand how average air pollution levels vary from place to place within New York City.
+The NYC Health Department designed NYCCAS to understand how average air pollution levels vary from place to place within New York City.
 NYCCAS staff mount samplers on street light poles 10 to 12 feet off the ground along residential and commercial streets and in parks.
 The monitors use a small battery-powered pump and filters to collect air samples.
 Our air samplers are deployed at each NYCCAS site once each season and collect data for a two-week period.
-Samples are collected in all seasons for NO, NO2, PM2.5 and BC; in the summer for O3; and in the winter for SO2.
+Samples are collected in all seasons for NO, NO2, PM2.5, and BC; and in the summer for O3.
 For more details on sample collection methods, see Appendix 1 (PDF).

 Pollutants Measured